 In what follows, we give the preliminary simulation and experimental results for our content verification scheme.
 We use the Pairing-Based Cryptography (PBC-0.5.12) Library and java-based PBC to implement our simulations and experiments.
 We take Tate pairing as our basic pairing operation.
 The elliptic curve we use for our scheme is type A. A curve of such type has the form of $y^2 = x^3 + x$.
 The order of the curve is around 80 bits, as is F_p , the base field, which is considered as the same security level as 1024-bit RSA.
-For the simulations, we use a laptop with an Intel processor 2.8 GHz and 1 GB RAM under the platform Ubuntu 11.10.
+For the simulations, we use a laptop with an Intel processor 2.8GHz and 1GB RAM under the platform Ubuntu 11.10.
 For the experiments, we use a smart phone Nexus S with a Samsung Exynos 3110 processor.
-The smart phone has 1 GHz ARM Cortex A8 core and 512 MB RAM.
+The smart phone has 1GHz ARM Cortex A8 core, and 512MB RAM.
 The experiments are built on the platform Android 2.3.2.
-All the timings reported below are averaged over 100 randomized runs.
-As given in Table I, the computational costs for the computer-based platform are 54.6, 126.4, and 208.9 ms for the commitment generation, proof generation, and correctness verification, respectively.
-For the smartphone platform, the computational cost is much greater than those on the computer platform.
-Especially, for the verification on the user side, it takes up to 6.199 s for verifying a content from another.
-We can further reduce the computational cost by preprocessing (pp) some computational intensive parts (i.e., pairing operations), as shown in Table I. Note that, here, the time overhead is per content rather than per packet.
-As the size of contents is usually large, we can observe that the time overhead for our content verification scheme is acceptable.
+All the timing reported below are averaged over 100 randomized runs.
+As given in Table I, the computational costs for the computer-based platform are 54.6ms, 126.4ms, and 208.9ms for the commitment generation, proof generation, and correctness verification, respectively.
+For the smartphone platform, the computational costs are much greater than those on the computer platform.
+Especially, for the verification on the user side, it takes up to 6.199s for verifying a content from another.
+We can further reduce the computational cost by preprocessing (pp) some computational intensive parts (i.e., pairing operations), as shown in Table I. Note that here the time overhead is per content rather than per packet.
+Since the size of contents is usually large, we can observe that the time overhead for our content verification scheme is acceptable.